jhannah-netlify/notes.jays.net/content/blog/ai.md

 Very recently (May 2025), I've also been playing with [Cursor](cursor.com) for small hobby projects.
 It seems excellent at "writing things for me" and "explaining" what it's doing, how it works, and why to do those things.
+I've paid $0 for Cursor so far.
+The free tier is 125 whatevers/month, which I haven't hit yet.

 e.g. It's been years since I've attempted any NLP (Natural Language Processing), so I had ChatGPT 4o sketch out some code for me in whatever language / libraries it